zacharyabolton/capstonetest/dev_diary.md

 07-08-17

 	Serious improvements with TZ problems but still having an issue with events that fall on the first of the month.
 I belive it is an issue with my GMT-003 location.

+07-11-17

+	Hacky fix for events falling on first issue: moving my $gte & $lt querys back a day.
+Works for now.
+Next step is making a "Add Event" page rather than modal (unless multi page is an issue for mobile build).